About This Chapter

 Cognitive & Social Development in Adolescence - Chapter Summary

-- Social development of children and adolescents
+- Describe the social development of children and adolescents

-In addition to watching these lesson videos, take the assessments that accompany them to find out what topics you don't understand.
+In addition to watching these lesson videos, take the assessments that accompany them to find out which topics you don't understand.
 Once you've found these areas of weakness, re-address them in the lesson videos, using video tags to skip over the material you've already mastered.
 If you feel you would benefit more from an alternative review of the material, try reading the lesson transcripts.

 1. Human Growth and Development Theories